 What is HistoryCity?

 HistoryCity (formerly Hidden Cities) brings the streets to life with immersive trails on GPS-triggered historic maps.
-Our collection of free apps, developed at the University of Exeter, lets you discover the hidden heritage of cities in the UK and Europe, guided by diverse historical characters who link major landmarks and sites off the beaten track to tales from their own lives and times.
+Our collection of free, award-winning apps, developed at the University of Exeter, lets you discover the hidden heritage of cities in the UK and Europe, guided by historical characters who link major landmarks and sites off the beaten track to tales from their own lives and times.

 Focusing on untold stories from the fifteenth to twentieth centuries, our research-led apps turn conventional tours on their head.
-Following in the footsteps of a historical guide, audiences get an insight into the experience of real people, their thoughts, concerns, hopes and fears as they navigated life in their cities.
-These carefully reconstructed first-person perspectives are combined with expert commentary on the worlds of the past.
+Following in the footsteps of a historical guide, audiences get an insight into the experience of real people, their concerns, hopes, and fears as they navigated life in their cities.
+These critically constructed first-person perspectives are combined with expert commentary on the worlds of the past.

-We currently offer free immersive trails in nine cities: Copenhagen, Exeter, Florence, Valencia, Hamburg, Trento, Deventer, Landshut and Tours.
-Hidden Venice is scheduled for release in spring 2024.
+We currently offer free immersive trails in 10 cities: Venice, Copenhagen, Exeter, Florence, Valencia, Hamburg, Trento, Deventer, Landshut and Tours.

 Meet the Team